GluuFederation/docs-oxd-prod/docs/sources/api/index.md

 **Using Different AS for `access_token` validation**

-oxd can also be configured to a different Authorization Server (AS) for `access_token` validation other then the one processing API call.
+oxd can also be configured to use a different Authorization Server (AS) for `access_token` validation other then the one processing API call.
 Follow below steps to configure another AS to protect APIs calls:

 1. Register client (AS1) in oxd using `/register-site`.